robinmalik/microsoft-graph-docs/concepts/howto-customsecurityattributes.md

 }
 ```

-### Example 8: Assign a custom security attribute with a Boolean value to a user
+### Example 5: Assign a custom security attribute with a Boolean value to a user

 In the following example, the custom security attribute has the following settings:

-+ The customSecurityAttributeDefinition object is named `Certification`.
++ The customSecurityAttributeDefinition object is named `Certification`
-+ It belongs to an attributeSet group named `Engineering`.
++ It belongs to an attributeSet group named `Engineering`
-+ It accepts only a Boolean type.
-Attributes that accept Boolean types can't be collections.
++ It accepts only a Boolean data type.
+Attributes that accept Boolean types can't be collections

 #### Request